cktang88/shooter-game2/spec.md

 ## Game Overview

 Raze is a 2D side-scrolling shooter game featuring fast-paced combat, various weapons, multiple game modes, and character customization.
-This clone aims to recreate the core experience using Phaser.js, TypeScript, and an Entity Component System (ECS) architecture.
+This clone aims to recreate the core experience using Phaser.js, TypeScript.

 ## Core Gameplay Features